Last Updated on 30th May 2022 by Sophie Nadeau

 For months, I wandered around the city, camera in hand, trying to find the sinking house in Paris.
 With a little luck, I eventually found it (and obviously it had been right in front of my eyes the entire time).
 Here’s a detailed set of instructions on how to find it:

-First up, the sinking house is in Montmartre right next to the Sacre Coeur.
+First up, the sinking house is in Montmartre right next to the Sacré-Coeur.
 The closest metro is Anvers, metro line 2, dark blue line and the uphill walk is around 8-10 minutes.
-A step-free walk is also possible if you take the funicular to the Sacre-Coeur Plateau- a 2-3 minute walk from the Metro station of Anvers.
+An almost step-free walk is also possible if you take the funicular (Funiculaire de Montmartre) to the Sacre-Coeur Plateau, which is a 2-3 minute walk from the Metro station of Anvers.

 When I first saw the sinking house on Instagram, I couldn’t quite believe my eyes, how could this be real?!
 Quite simply, the illusion is so simple that it’s easy to make and is a great holiday snap to bring home and show your family and friends.